Click a button below to find out more.

-On behalf of the CUA IRC PwC’s Skills for Australia carried out industry consultations for this project from June – September 2017.
+On behalf of the CUA IRC, we carried out industry consultations for this project from June – September 2017.

 Consultation focused on identifying the key changes to training products required to more closely align training in the creative arts with the skills needs of industry.
 Activities included targeted consultation with key stakeholders in the form of face-to-face and phone interviews, the establishment of a project working group and a survey.

-Following the CUA IRC’s review of our key findings from consultation and the recommendations we proposed for changes to training products, we developed draft training products to address skills gaps in accounting and bookkeeping training.
+Following the CUA IRC’s review of our key findings from consultation and the recommendations we proposed for changes to training products, we developed draft training products to address skills gaps in training.

 Training Product Development

-The Legal Rights and Obligations project includes the following training products:
+The Legal Rights and Obligations project included the following training products:

 The consultation period for feedback on draft training products has now closed.

-We are currently preparing these training products for independent validation by the Quality Assurance Panel.
-The next step will be to develop a Case for Endorsement for changes to the Creative Arts and Culture Training Package, which is to be provided to the CUA IRC for approval and submitted to the AISC in February 2018.
+We prepared the training products for independent validation by the Quality Assurance Panel.
+The next step was to develop a Case for Endorsement for changes to the Creative Arts and Culture Training Package, which was provided to the CUA IRC for approval and submitted to the AISC in February 2018.

 The Case for Endorsement for CUA Legal Rights and Obligations was approved by the AISC in March 2018.